srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

-- Added concept of `Canvas` to allow drawing relative to another offset and size than the `Screen`
+- Completly reworked the rendering systems.
+Rendering now happens on the `Canvas` and not on the `Screen`.
+This adds some flexibility when setting the actual rendering area.
 - Added `Rotation.invert()`

 ### 🪛 Bug Fixes